JulianSolis676/IntuitJourney/README.md

 - **Voice-first interaction**
   - Users interact mainly through speech and receive spoken responses.
-  - Designed to be simple, short, and practical in busy environments.
+  - Designed to be short, clear, and practical in busy environments.

 - **Hands-free launch**
-  - The app can be opened using **Siri** on iOS or **Google Assistant** on Android.
+  - The app can be opened using Siri on iOS or Google Assistant on Android.
   - On launch, the app greets the user and can auto-start listening.

 - **Personalisation**